Tharindu961/ASP.NET-Core-WeatherWebAPI/README.md

 First i have created a DB(WeatherDb) and WeatherRecord Table Columns -> Id, City, Country, Temperature, Description, Humidity, Pressure, WindSpeed, Cloudiness, LastUpdated

+I have added the connection string appsettings.json and installed sqlclient package to project Then i have created model class  of WeatherRecord

+After that i have created the folder structuture of the project Controllers -> Managers -> Services and i created intefaces classes as well.